 The later stages of the game had some pacing issues.
 There are a number of events that are primarily comedic in nature that run close together in the later stages of the second part of ACE Academy and the early stages of the third.
 On my first play-through before I knew the ending, I found myself forgetting about the mystery surrounding Eagle’s core and the fact that the game involved intramural GEAR fights.
 Having noted ACE Academy is at its best as a character piece, the failure to spread out its fun scenes a bit more and balance the game’s different parts highlights that ACE Academy is not always entirely sure of itself and what it wants to be.

 ACE Academy is a fun visual novel.
 If it sounds interesting to you from my description and review, I would recommend picking it up on Steam when it is on sale (or on mobile devices if you prefer that format).
 If it does not sound interesting to you from my review, I doubt that playing it would change your mind.
 ACE Academy requires some degree of interest in Japanese visual novel and anime tropes, and one will enjoy it more if he or she is specifically interested in seeing how an English-language development team applied them to their project.
 It should also be of interest to those who are interested in video game and visual novel design, especially choice structures (that ACE Academy is not too difficult to decipher is not a bad thing in this case) and the team’s careful attention to detail in writing dialogue.

 Thus, having enjoyed ACE Academy myself, I recommend it with the above caveats.
-I will review Kaori After Story in December 2022 and update the instant post when I do so.
+If you played through the Kaori Itami route of ACE Academy, see my review of Kaori After Story.